-Coolant helps you bike remain at an optimal temperature.
+Coolant helps your bike remain at an optimal temperature.
 In some countries, people put water which is very bad for the radiator.
 It makes the radiator corrosive after some time, which results in leaking the radiator and you need to spend a huge amount of money for a radiator replacement.

-So always use coolant recommended by the manufacturer and change it at the recommended interval.
+So always use the coolant recommended by the manufacturer and change it at the recommended interval.